lasersonlab/phip-stat/README.md

 phip call-hits -i residuals.tsv -o hits.tsv --beads-regex ".*BEADS_ONLY.*"
 ```

-### Example pipeline: bowtie2 alignment followed by normalization and Gamma-Poisson
+### Example pipeline 3: bowtie2 alignment followed by normalization and Gamma-Poisson

 This example uses bowtie2, which should give the maximum sensitivity at the
 expense of speed.
 The main bowtie2 command accomplishes the following: align